cyproxio/mcp-for-security/readme.md

 ### Assetfinder MCP
 Discovers subdomains related to a given domain using passive enumeration techniques.
 Integrates Tomnomnom’s Assetfinder into the MCP ecosystem for fast and reliable reconnaissance.

+### Cero MCP Server
+Certificate-based subdomain discovery tool that extracts domain names from TLS certificates for reconnaissance and infrastructure mapping.

 ### Certificate Search (crt.sh) MCP
 Discovers subdomains by querying SSL certificate transparency logs without active scanning.